InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

    On Unix(Mac/Linux) you can use venv or virtualenv
 3) Activate the virtualenv
 4) Run `docker login docker-staging.packages.idmod.org`
 5) Then run `python dev_scripts/bootstrap.py`.
 This will install all the tools.
+A note about bootstrap.py.
+It adds a configuration to the examples folder which points all examples to staging environments.
+This is so when in dev/test mode, examples can be ran in a non-production environments.

 ## Start coding